Khao Yai National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B, C and O. Check that you find the right kind.
-The vast majority of adapters available are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A, B, C and O. Take care to pick the right type.
+The majority of adapters that you can buy are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 Airplane phone mount